Apply here for JCCS

 Juneau Community Charter (K-8) 8:30 a.m.
 3:00 p.m. **

-Montessori Borealis (PreK - 8) 8:30 a.m.
+Montessori Borealis (PreK-8) 8:30 a.m.
 3:00 p.m. **

-Tlingit Culture Language Literacy 8:30 a.m.
+Tlingit Culture Language Literacy (K-8) 8:30 a.m.
 3:00 p.m. **

 Preschools